-As presented in Section 1.3 (Proposed Action), there are no changes to the current Proposed Action from that presented in the 2016 GOA Final SEIS/OEIS.
 This SEIS/OEIS analyzes the impacts on fish under two alternatives, the No Action Alternative and Alternative 1 (the Proposed Action).

-This section presents changes since the 2016 GOA Final SEIS/OEIS and evaluates how and to what degree the activities described in Proposed Action could impact fish in the TMAA.
-The stressors analyzed for impacts on fish in the TMAA in included the following:
+This section presents changes since the 2016 GOA Final SEIS/OEIS and evaluates how and to what degree the activities described in Proposed Action could impact fish in the GOA Study Area.
+The stressors analyzed for impacts on fish in the TMAA included the following: